-N. Selected applicants who withdraw, drop or make a C or below in any pre-requisite courses registered for at the time of application will lose his/her program seat.
+N. Selected applicants who withdraw, drop or make a C or below in any pre-requisite courses registered for at the time of application will lose their program seat.

-O. Selected applicants who, after completing all pre-requisites, have a CORE GPA that falls below the 3.4 minimum standard, will lose his/her program seat.
+O. Selected applicants who, after completing all pre-requisites, have a CORE GPA that falls below the 3.2 minimum standard, will lose their program seat.

-P. Any successful applicant who has not completed a bachelor’s degree prior to application must provide official transcripts that indicate degree completion prior to the program start date, or he/she will lose the program seat.
+P. Any successful applicant who has not completed a bachelor’s degree prior to application must provide official transcripts that indicate degree completion prior to the program start date, or they will lose the program seat.

 Auerbach School of Occupational Therapy OTD Entry-Level Program Admission Criteria

 GRE Analytical Writing

 * CORE GPA is calculated based on grades earned in pre-requisite courses.